Showing posts with label MELLO BREYNER ANDRESEN Sophia de. Show all posts

 Sophia de Mello Breyner Andresen: Fantastic sea gods stroll at the edge of the world, or She asked each thing its name

-Three collections of Sophia de Mello Breyner Andresen exist in English, I think, all miniscule.
+Three collections of Sophia de Mello Breyner Andresen exist in English, I think, all minuscule.
 Their titles help place the poet: Log Book; Shores, Horizons, Voyages; and Marine Rose.
 I have read that last one (tr.
 Ruth Fairlight, Black Swan Books, 1988).
 Portuguese literature from its roots is a literature of the sea; Sophia* is a poet of the sea.

 Beach